 A brush with stiff bristles is better for removing mats, while a brush with soft bristles is better for gentle grooming.
 The bristles should be sturdy and densely packed, as well as slightly angled so that they can better penetrate the matted areas.

 When looking for a dog grooming brush to remove matting, it is important to consider the handle.
 A good handle will be ergonomic, meaning it will fit comfortably in your hand and allow you to apply pressure without straining your arm.
 It should also be long enough that you can reach all of your dog’s fur easily.

 A dog grooming brush for removing matting can be self-cleaning, meaning that the bristles will release any hair or debris that becomes trapped in the brush while it is being used, generally with the push of a button.
 This helps to prevent the build-up of hair on the brush, which is more convenient for you.

 In conclusion, choosing the best brush for matted hair depends on the type of mats and the condition of your dog’s coat.
 If your dog has severe mats, you may need to take him to a groomer for assistance.
 However, if your dog only has a few small mats, a slicker brush or wire brush should do the trick.

-Our top pick is the Hertzko Self-Cleaning Dog & Cat Slicker Brush because it’s effective at removing tangles and is comfortable to use.
+Our top pick is the Hertzko Self-Cleaning Dog Slicker Brush because it’s effective at removing tangles and is comfortable to use.
 We also love the Pet Republique Self-Cleaning Slicker Brush because it has high-quality stainless steel pins and is waterproof and easy to clean.
-The Bass Brushes Style & Detangle Dog & Cat Oval Brush, Bamboo-Dark Finish is slightly more expensive than some others, but a great, traditional choice.
+The Bass Brushes Style & Detangle Dog Brush is slightly more expensive than some others, but a great, traditional choice.